Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 }
 ```

-Now we need to edit our UserCredentials model to contain these additional values, so go into your UserCredentials.swift file and add values we need to add to our model:
+Now we need to edit our UserCredentials model to contain these additional values, so go into your UserCredentials.swift file and add these values to your model:

 ```swift
 struct UserCredentials: Codable {